openstack/taskflow/doc/source/inputs_and_outputs.rst

 Engine and Storage
 ------------------

 The storage layer is how an engine persists flow and task details.
 For more in-depth design details see :doc:`persistence` and :doc:`storage`.

 Inputs
 ------

 As mentioned above, if some value is required by one or more tasks of a flow, but is not provided by any task, it is considered to be flow input, and **must** be put into the storage before the flow is run.
-On failure to do so :py:class:`~taskflow.exceptions.MissingDependencies` is raised by engine:
+On failure to do so :py:class:`~taskflow.exceptions.MissingDependencies` is raised by the engine prior to running:

 .. doctest::